aws/aws-cli/awscli/examples/autoscaling/describe-scaling-process-types.rst

         ]
     }

-For more information, see `Suspending and Resuming Scaling Processes`_ in the *Amazon EC2 Auto Scaling User Guide*.
+For more information, see `Suspending and resuming scaling processes`_ in the *Amazon EC2 Auto Scaling User Guide*.

-.. _`Suspending and Resuming Scaling Processes`: https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-suspend-resume-processes.html
+.. _`Suspending and resuming scaling processes`: https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-suspend-resume-processes.html